If you need faster mobile data, or if you’re about to upgrade your phone, you may be wondering whether or not 5G is worth paying for.

 You can view the interactive coverage map online and enter your location to see the available service options.

-If you’re considering an AT&T MVNO such as Boost Mobile, Cricket Wireless or H2O Wireless, check the details of your plan to see if it includes 5G access.
+If you’re considering an AT&T MVNO such as Boost Mobile (Review), Cricket Wireless (Review) or H2O Wireless (Review), check the details of your plan to see if it includes 5G access.
 If it does, you can find the MVNO’s coverage map online to see if you’ll have 5G service in your area.

 Upgrading to a 5G Phone